 Tyrone Turner is an award-winning photojournalist whose assignments have taken him from Brazil to Baghdad.
 A native of New Orleans, Tyrone has shot images of New Orleans and the Louisiana Bayou for several National Geographic magazine articles, including “New Orleans: A Perilous Future” in the August 2007 issue and a special edition on Hurricane Katrina that was published in the fall of 2005.

-Bob Sacha is an award-winning photographer, multimedia producer, documentary filmmaker, editor, and teacher who first made his name as a magazine photojournalist.
-A contributing photographer at National Geographic magazine, Bob covered assignments around the world, from New Orleans and New York City to China and Easter Island.
-Bob shot the video for the Guardian US team project that won a Pulitzer Prize for Public Service, a National Emmy for New Approaches to News and Documentary Programming, a Webby, and the first gold medal ever given by the Society for News Design.
-He teamed up with Blue Chalk as the director of photography for the New York Times series, “Living City,” about New York’s infrastructure.
+Bob Sacha is an award-winning photographer, director, cinematographer, editor, and teacher who first made his name as a magazine photojournalist.
+A contributing photographer at National Geographic magazine, Bob covered assignments around the world, from New York City and New Orleans to China and Easter Island.
+He has worked on team projects that have won the Pulitzer Prize for Public Service, a National News Emmy for New Approaches to News and Documentary Programming, a Webby and the first gold medal ever given by the Society for News Design.
+He also teamed up with Blue Chalk as the director of photography for the New York Times series, “Living City,” about New York’s infrastructure.
 BlindSight, a documentary short about a group of blind photographers that he directed and shot had its world premiere at DocNYC, the country’s largest documentary festival.
-Based in New York, Bob is currently the Tow Professor for Visual Journalism at the City University of New York Graduate School of Journalism, a J school with the soul of a Silicon Valley startup.
-He also lectures and mentors students at the Columbia University Graduate School of Journalism as well as in workshops across the globe, and is currently exploring 360 video for journalism.
+Based in New York, Bob is currently a Tow Professor for Visual Journalism at the City University of New York Graduate School of Journalism, a J school with the soul of a Silicon Valley startup, He also lectures and mentors students at the Columbia University Graduate School of Journalism as well as in workshops across the globe, and is currently exploring 360 Video/VR for journalism.
 Bob enjoys visiting and photographing in New Orleans, where he shot stories for both National Geographic and National Geographic Traveler magazines.
 He looks forward to returning again for this workshop.